Thinking Like a Programmer

 - Role of User and User Interface

 Objectives: Expands on the visual, mathematical, and verbal descriptions in previous chapter, showing more formal ways of describing programs.
 At this point, the concept of objects and classes are introduced (in this course, all programs are object-oriented, hence we introduce objects before we introduce loops).
-The chapter contains an introduction to UML and the art of delineating precise steps and organizing them into higher-level modules.
 We then move on to the idea of unit testing, to test the designed objects.
 Finally, the role of user inputs and user interfaces is addressed, with an introduction to the idea of a wireframe.

 Workshops: Annuity calculator; unit test of annuity calculator; wireframe annuity calculator user interface.